-Our method to show Theorem~\ref{thm:main} is a modification of the algebraic approach to Nakajima's theorem, i.e.\ by using the reflection functor, c.f.~\cites{Lusztig:2000aa,Maffei:2002aa,Nakajima:2003aa}.
-The chief difference is that we need to restrict the automorphism groups used in the construction of quiver varieties from general linear groups to special linear groups.
-Aimed at this, to construct the variety $\cM(\bfv,\bfw)$, besides assigning complex vector spaces $V_k,W_k$ to a vertex $k$ of the quiver, we further require that the vector spaces $V_k,W_k$ are equipped with volume forms $\Sigma_k,\Omega_k$ respectively.
-Then we check that the reflection functor can also be constructed with the additional volume forms preserved in a proper way.
+Our method to show Theorem~\ref{thm:main} is based on the algebraic approach to proving Nakajima's theorem, i.e.\ by using the reflection functor, c.f.~\cites{Lusztig:2000aa,Maffei:2002aa,Nakajima:2003aa}.
+However, the reflection functor in the literature is only devised for the usual quiver varieties, which, roughly speaking, are some quotient spaces associated with the general linear groups.
+As a contrast, the varieties that we consider in this paper, $\cM(\bfv,\bfw)$, are only some quotient spaces associated with the special linear groups.
+Therefore, we need to check the well-known method to construct the reflection functor also works for $\cM(\bfv,\bfw)$.
+More precisely, we show that even with additional constraint coming from the torsion of chain complexes, it is still possible to construct the reflection functor.

-Once we establish the existence of the Weyl group action on $\cM(\bfv,\bfw)$, we can compare it with the \grk\ action and answer the question we put up affirmatively on some special varieties.
+Once we establish the existence of the Weyl group action on $\cM(\bfv,\bfw)$, we can compare it with the \grk\ action and answer the comparison question affirmatively for some special varieties.
 Here is a result of this type.